SummaryRead the full fact sheet

 Choose foods that you like and that satisfy you.
 Include a small serving of carbohydrate foods in each meal or snack to help manage blood glucose levels.
 You can eat your main meal at lunch or dinner.

-- 3/4–1 cup of high-fibre breakfast cereal with low-fat milk and one piece of fruit
+- 3/4–1 cup of high-fibre breakfast cereal with low-fat milk and one piece of fruit, or

-- two slices of bread or toast – preferably wholegrain– with thinly spread margarine, peanut butter, Vegemite, baked beans, grilled tomato with avocado, poached or boiled eggs, or sardines
+- two slices of wholegrain toast – with thinly spread peanut butter, baked beans, grilled tomato with avocado, poached or boiled eggs, ricotta cheese and tomato, or sardines

 - water, tea or coffee.